-Pretty quickly I found the hackers’ PHP files (for malware, it appeared) in both the webroot and under /wp-content/uploads – so those were quickly deleted.
+Pretty quickly I found the hackers’ PHP files (for malware, it appeared) in both the webroot and under /app/uploads – so those were quickly deleted.
 I thought that was it, but I was wrong.

 The site was running a somewhat-dated version of WordPress, maybe 3.9 – so it was 6-12 months old, which isn’t too bad.
 It used a hodgepodge of plugins though, and I was afraid to upgrade it for fear of breaking some plugin (I had not budgeted any debugging time to this).
 So I didn’t upgrade WordPress core, but should have in retrospect: as it turned out, there was also a spam-relay PHP hack under /wp-includes that I had missed.
 When I got the site up on a new locked-down server, I didn’t notice at first that the postfix queue was getting absolutely hammered with outbound mails from this domain – which wasn’t hosting email in any case.

 So I was in a situation where there were dozens of mails entering the queue per second.
 I had no idea where they were coming from, as this server wasn’t even the destination of the MX records for the domain.
 So I did the following:

 - Remove the MX records, and all associated A records (like email, smtp, webmail, etc.) from the zone entirely.
 Now in hindsight I doubt it would have had any impact in this case, but if you’re not running mail on a domain, you don’t need any of that.

 - Check the mail queue via mailq and individual mails via postcat.
 There’s more detail on syntax as this link.
 You can delete the entire queue via